Spring Garden Revival

 Hanover Water Management Coordination for Irrigation System Installation & New Lawn Establishment

 Irrigation system installation and new lawn establishment require coordination with the Hanover Water Division.
-Upgrades to water service, installation of backflow prevention devices (annual testing required), and proper water meter sizing are essential.
-Irrigation design should include zoning for sun/shade, efficient sprinkler selection, and rain sensors (often required by ordinance).
-During establishment, water 2-3 times daily for the first 2-4 weeks, then transition to deeper, less frequent watering.
-Adhere to summer water restrictions, with possible exemptions for new lawns.
-For water service and irrigation guidance: Hanover Water Division
+Water service upgrades, backflow prevention device installation (with annual testing), and proper meter sizing are essential.
+Irrigation design should include zoning for sun/shade, efficient sprinkler selection, and rain sensors (required by many MA ordinances).
+New lawns need light, frequent watering (2-3 times daily for 2-4 weeks), transitioning to deeper, less frequent applications.
+Be aware of summer water restrictions and possible exemptions for new lawns.
+For water service and irrigation coordination, contact:

 40 Pond Street, Hanover, MA 02339